Blog

 Ok, let's get technical.

 Directional microphones respond to differences between the pressure at the front and back of their diaphragms.
+We generally refer to these as pressure gradient microphones.

-When directional microphones are placed in close proximity to a sound source, the output signal is generally exaggerated at low frequencies.
+When directional microphones are placed in close proximity to a sound source, the output signal is exaggerated at low frequencies.

-We refer to this as the ‘proximity effect’, or ‘bass tip-up’ and it is the reason that radio broadcasters often have such ‘deep’ sounding voices or why kick drums sound so ‘boomy’ when recorded at close distances with directional microphones.
+We refer to this as the ‘proximity effect’, or ‘bass tip-up’, and it is the reason that radio broadcasters often have such ‘deep’ sounding voices or why kick drums sound so ‘boomy’ when recorded at close distances with directional microphones.

 The extent to which this effect occurs is dependent upon the type of directional microphone used and its operating principle.